 My degree was actually in Visual Arts, with an emphasis in Graphic Design, which was great because it allowed me to explore all types of creative outlets within the field.
-I got to have classes on branding, packaging, art history, photography, and even a bit business.
+I got to have classes on branding, packaging, art history, photography, and even a bit of business.

 Design is a matter of skill, creativity and practice; and since no human lives (usually) depend on it, it’s a field that people from other backgrounds can migrate from, as they realize they want to work with something more creative.
 You don’t need a formal education in design, but you definitely should learn about design principles and take at least some courses that can become a base for your work.

-Since there is so much within this field, there's no way a designer can be good at everything.
+Since there is so much within this field, there’s no way a designer can be good at everything.
 Yes, when you are fresh out of college you might be willing to take a job doing any and all of the skills you learned during school.
-But there are some we like more than others, and some we are better at than others.
+But there are some jobs that we like more than others, and some we are better at than on others.

 But we can transition, and change things up every once in a while.
 When I first started my business, I was only offering digital graphics and web design, and only did branding if strictly necessary within a bigger project.
-I wasn't very confident with my branding skills, and much rather worked on graphics for social media or for website.
+I wasn’t very confident with my branding skills, and much rather worked on graphics for social media or for websites.
 But I decided I wanted to give branding a try again, practiced in my own time, improved, and discovered I actually enjoyed it more.
-So, I've transitioned my business and am doing less social media, and way more branding.
+So, I’ve transitioned my business and am doing less social media, and much more branding.